 Open head drums are not designed to hold liquids.
 They are designed and marketed for holding and shipping solids and viscous products.
-However, as long as the drums are not being shipped or moved you could put liquids in them.
+However, if the drums are not being shipped or moved, you could put liquids in them.

 The lids on open head drums are not leakproof.
-For applications where liquids are being transported closed head drums should be used.
+Closed head drums should be used for applications where liquids are being transported.

 It is important to pay attention to the UN codes on drums.
-If the code has an S in it, it can only be used for solids.
-Also, the UN code will tell you the weight the drums is capable of holding.
+If the code has an S, it can only be used for solids.
+Also, the UN code will tell you the weight the drums can hold.
 It will either tell you the specific gravity it can hold or the gross mass of solids in kilograms it will hold.

 Learn more about UN codes

 Title: Can an open head drum be used for holding liquids?

 The information contained in this article is for general information purposes only.
 The information is provided by

 United States Plastic Corp. and while we endeavor to keep the information up to date and correct, we make no representations or